mpv-player/mpv/DOCS/man/af.rst

         Sine function delta, use very low values to hear the sweep.

 ``sinesuppress[=freq:decay]``
     Remove a sine at the specified frequency.
-Useful to get rid of the 50/60Hz noise on low quality audio equipment.
+Useful to get rid of the 50/60 Hz noise on low quality audio equipment.
 It only works on mono input.

     ``<freq>``